DataBassGit/AgentForge/README.md

 In summary, AgentForge is your beta-testing ground and future-proof hub for crafting intelligent, model-agnostic, and database-flexible autonomous agents.

+---

+## Documentation

+Welcome to the AgentForge framework documentation.
+Whether you're just getting started or diving deep into custom configurations, this roadmap will guide you every step of the way.

+### **Core Concepts:**

+- **[Agents](docs/Agents/Agents.md)**: Dive deep into the agents' world.
+Learn how they operate, respond, and can be customized.

+- **[Configurations](docs/Configs/Configurations.md)**: Start here for a high-level overview of the system's configurations.
+This section provides a bird's-eye view of how everything fits together.

+- **[Utilities](docs/Utils/)**: Explore the array of utility functions and tools that supercharge the system's capabilities.

+> **Note**: Our documentation is a living entity, continuously evolving.
+Some links or features may still be under development.
+We appreciate your patience!

+---

 ## Table of Contents
 1. [Features](#features)
 2. [Requisites](#requisites)